Skip to main content

 • Lack of cough

-Here are the key differences between a sore throat and strep throat:
+What’s the difference between a sore throat and strep throat?

 • A sore throat is a symptom of various health conditions and is most commonly caused by a viral infection